 As Cupid went down to Earth to carry out his mother’s wishes, he instead fell in love with Psyche.
 They began a secret relationship upon one condition: Psyche could never see what Cupid looked like, and so he only visited her in the dark of night.
 Goya captures the two lovers meeting at night in his famous painting, The Allegory of Love.

 One day, Psyche broke the rule and glimpsed her lover.
 As a result of this betrayal, he left her.
 Devastated by her loss, she begged Venus for him back.
-Venus agreed to give her Cupid back – but only if she completed a series of arduous tasks.
+Venus agreed to give her Cupid back – but only if she completed arduous tasks.

 Her final task was to take a box containing a dose of Proserpina’s beauty from the underworld.
 Thankfully, she succeeded, but couldn’t resist opening the box.
 Her punishment for this was to fall into a lifeless sleep.
-Cupid found her and revived her with a kiss, as shown in Antonio Canova’s exquisite marble sculpture.
+Cupid found her and revived her with a kiss, as shown in this exquisite marble sculpture by Antonio Canova.
 We can see the sculptor’s craftsmanship in the smoothness of the couple’s skin, as well as the detail attributed to their hair, clothes, and Cupid’s wings.

 To put an end to their suffering, Cupid went to the gods and pleaded for them to be together.
 Consequently, the gods agreed and made Psyche immortal, so that they could stay together for eternity.